Goodbye (Slipknot song)

-"Goodbye" is the fifth single from the American heavy metal band Slipknot from their fifth studio album .5: The Gray Chapter.
+"Goodbye" is a song by the American heavy metal band Slipknot.
+It was released as the fifth and final single from their fifth studio album, .5: The Gray Chapter (2014).

 Background

 "Goodbye" was initially going to be the introductory song for .5 The Gray Chapter but ended up becoming a full track.
 In an interview with Rolling Stone, Corey Taylor, the lead singer of Slipknot, explained that "Goodbye" was a song he had written about the death of Paul Gray, one of Slipknot's members.
 On the other hand, Slipknot's percussionist Shawn Crahan originally believed that "Goodbye" was about Taylor leaving the band.
 Taylor extended his explanation of the song to multiple magazines by saying that "Goodbye" was about the loss of words the band experienced after Gray's death and coming back together after "one of the darkest days of this band’s career".

 Composition

 In an opinion piece by Slipknot's guitarist Jim Root, Root revealed that his performance in "Goodbye" was inspired by Radiohead guitarist Jonny Greenwood's playing style.
 Root also highlighted that the bass played by Corey Taylor was from the demo version of "Goodbye".